- Solar advice hub

 - Making sure there are no new obstructions blocking the ventilation openings

-- Regularly checking the monitoring systems for any irregularities or performance issues
+- Regularly checking your monitoring app for any irregularities or performance issues

 - Scheduling periodic inspections by a qualified technician who can perform more in-depth checks